trivago/go-bootstrap/README.md

 - Use [Gin](https://github.com/gin-gonic/gin) for serving HTTP
 - Use [viper](https://github.com/spf13/viper) for configuration

+## Maintenance and PRs

+This repository is in active development but is not our main focus.
+PRs are welcome, but will take some time to be reviewed.

 ## License

 All files in the repository are subject to the [Apache 2.0 License](LICENSE)